-“Winter is close and I like to walk under the snow.
-But my snow boots aren’t good enough.
+“Winter is close and I like to walk under the snow, but my snow boots aren’t good enough.

 “How do I protect my feet?”

 You need not bother yourself with such worries.
-Your snow boots probably can’t serve because they get soaked easily.
-But you can waterproof them and make them serve the purpose.
+Your snow boots probably can’t serve because they get soaked easily, but you can waterproof them and make them serve the purpose.
 You don’t need to compromise the happiness you get from walking under the snow to getting freezing feet.

 Here are the basic boot categories and the best methods to waterproof them.

-Waterproofing materials are basically in two forms as
+Meanwhile, waterproofing materials are basically in two forms as

 - Silicone waterproofing product